taslimansari/taslimansari/README.md

 # 💭 Developer Philosophy

-> *"Code is more than solving problems—it's about creating experiences that people enjoy using."*
+> *"Code is more than solving problems-it's about creating experiences that people enjoy using."*

 ---